 You might need a mask for radiotherapy of your head and neck.
 Or a mould for your arm or leg, or more rarely for your breast.

 You can see through most types of masks or moulds, as they usually have lots of small holes.
-The radiographers (sometimes called radiotherapists) might make marks on them.
+Your radiographers might make marks on them.
 They use the marks to accurately line up the radiotherapy machine for each treatment.
 It is important that you are in exactly the same position each time.

 It takes between 10 to 45 minutes to make a mask or mould.